ConnorJohnHughes/derusting/README.md

 ## What i can work on:

-1. Brush up on For loops
+1. For loops
+2. Arrays